Several factors may influence whether or not you would benefit from a balance transfer card.

-To start a balance transfer you’ll need to gather your current account information, including the amounts you want to transfer, the bank name, routing number and account number.
+To start a balance transfer you’ll need to gather your current account information, including the amounts you want to transfer, the bank name (and its institution number), transit number and account number.

 You’ll give the information you’ve gathered to the new credit card provider and the transfer will get started.
 During the time of the transfer, you’ll have to continue making your regular monthly payments.
 Transfers can take anywhere from a few business days to a few weeks depending on all parties involved.